54 Ways to Save Money

 43. Refinance your mortgage.
 Explore if you have the option to refinance your mortgage to a lower interest rate.
 On a 15-year $100,000 fixed-rate mortgage, lowering the rate from 7 percent to 6.5 percent can save you more than $5,000 in interest charges over the life of the loan.
 And, you will accumulate home equity more rapidly, thus increasing your ability to cover those pesky unexpected home repairs.

 44. Audit your home energy use.
 Ask your local electric or gas utility for a free or low-cost home energy audit.
 The audit may reveal inexpensive ways to reduce home heating and cooling costs by hundreds of dollars a year.
 Keep in mind that a payback period of less than three years, or even five years, usually will save you lots of money in the long-term.
-For more home energy savings tips, check out this blog post.

 45. Weatherproof your home.
 Caulk holes and cracks that let warm air escape in the winter and cold air escape in the summer.
 Your local hardware store has materials, and quite possibly useful advice, about inexpensively stopping unwanted heat or cooling loss.